 Over the past few years, I’ve been growing more concerned about my carbon footprint and the effect my lifestyle and daily choices are having on the environment.
 Climate change is a hot topic right now, and with so many people consciously making more eco-friendly choices, a lot of companies are also following suit.

-My journey towards a more eco friendly and sustainable existence started in 2017.
+My journey towards a more eco-friendly and sustainable existence started in 2017.
 Together with a friend of mine, I first switched to using only cruelty-free cosmetics.
 (You can read about this decision here).
 I then wanted to go a step further after learning more about the topic of animal testing and the industries linked with it.
 I started to feel as though I was a hypocrite as I was refusing to purchase cosmetics which had been tested on animals, but I was still eating meat and dairy at the time.
 A few months later, around September 2017, I decided to cut out meat and fish from my diet entirely.
 I had been a vegetarian in my teens, so this wasn’t hard for me to stick to whatsoever.
 In fact, I’d never felt better.

 Are you looking to make more eco friendly and sustainable changes to your life but aren’t sure where to start?
 Here are some things you can do to make a difference.

 DITCH THE MAKEUP WIPES

 GET RID OF KITCHEN TOWEL

 It recently occurred to me how much kitchen towel I was going through on a regular basis.
 I hated how much of it I was throwing away.
 So I bought some washable cloths which are now the only thing I use for cleaning.
 They don’t need to be anything fancy – mine were £1 in The Range for a pack of 4.
 Much more eco friendly!

 BUY RECYCLABLE PACKAGING